pcardotatgit/clean_XDR_Incidents_based_on_selected_Incident/README.md

 Next the script create a lot of resulting files into the **./result** subfolder.
 Every **.txt** files contains object_IDs of every objects that are attached to the incident.

-The next step is to run the **2-delete_selected_XDR_incident.py** script which reads the text files and delete one by one every objects they contain.
+The next step is to run the **2-delete_selected_XDR_incident.py** script which reads the text files and delete one by one every objects they contain thanks to the object_IDs.

 ## Some explanation